xavax-project/vulture-wallet-extension/README.md

 ### Easy-To-Use, multi-chain wallet made for [Aleph Zero](alephzero.org)

 Vulture is an easy-to-use multi-chain wallet made specifically for Aleph Zero.
-Vulture is completely open-source & non-custodial & made with love <3 By [Ira](https://twitter/diinkitheimp) and the [xavax.io](https://www.xavax.io) project.
+Vulture is completely open-source & non-custodial, made with love <3 By [Ira](https://twitter/diinkitheimp) and the [xavax.io](https://www.xavax.io) project.

 #### Vulture is licensed under the permissive [MIT License](https://mit-license.org/).
 ___